-The recent onset of severe watery diarrhea, stomach upset, and indigestion is commonly due to infections of your gastrointestinal tract.
+The recent onset of severe watery diarrhea, stomach upset, and Indigestion is commonly due to gastrointestinal tract infections.
 The most common cause of infection is viral gastroenteritis (stomach flu).

-Viral gastroenteritis or stomach flu starts as sudden onset of diarrhea, abdominal pain, indigestion, nausea, and maybe vomiting.
+Viral gastroenteritis or stomach flu starts as sudden onset of diarrhea, abdominal pain, Indigestion, nausea, and vomiting.

 Causes of acute gastroenteritis:

 - Viral gastroenteritis (commonest): such as norovirus, rotavirus, etc.